paultursuru/gitbar/README.md

 <img width="879" alt="image" src="https://github.com/user-attachments/assets/5e54abc0-25e2-478c-89a0-103104ae512a">

+## Information displayed
+### Header
+- Name and status icon for the first repo of the list with :
+  - PR ready to merge counter (✅)
+  - PR with changes requested counter (❌)
+  - PR with review requested counter (👀)

+### Per-repository display
+- Repository name (link with a status icon for the default branch)
+- Status checks (each check’s description, direct link, and relative time)
+  - On my setup, I get the CI and Deployment status checks (TODO : Should become configurable)
+- Pull requests grouped:
+  - Review requested (👀)
+  - Already reviewed (👍) (or no reviews needed)
+  - Your open PRs (🤓)
+- Branches without an open PR (link to "compare and open PR" page)
+- For each PR:
+  - Title (link)
+  - Branch name (link)
+  - Latest review state per reviewer
+  - Combined status check state (CI status, Deployment status if any)
+  - Mergeability (No conflict, Conflicts, etc)
+  - Time since last update (for items awaiting your review)
+- Footer:
+  - “Last updated” timestamp
+  - “Offline mode” message if connection is lost

 # Installation
 Git Clone this repo, cd in the folder and run the following commands to install the plugin: